Boreal

 Ramadan is more immersion into the Koran.
 During the month most participants will have reread the book for the umpteenth time from cover to cover.

-Reading and repeating the same thing over an again is a technique associated with brainwashing and may explain why Muhammad used to wait until the feast of Id-ul-fitr (also spelled Eid al-Fitr), which marks the end of Ramadan—and Id-ul-Adha (also spelled Eid-ul-Adha), which is celebrated on the final day of the Hajj—with his followers more convinced than ever of the need to rid the world of unbelievers, to give his army its marching orders.
+Reading and repeating the same thing over and over again is a technique associated with brainwashing and may explain why Muhammad used to wait until the feast of Id-ul-fitr (also spelled Eid al-Fitr), which marks the end of Ramadan—and Id-ul-Adha (also spelled Eid-ul-Adha), which is celebrated on the final day of the Hajj—with his followers more convinced than ever of the need to rid the world of unbelievers, to give his army its marching orders.

 Narrated Abu Sa'id Al-Khudri: